rfigueroa/docs/content/templates/tutorials/go/loops_slice.md

 ---
-title: "Loops with Maps"
+title: "Loops with Slices"
-linkTitle: "Loops with Maps"
+linkTitle: "Loops with Slices"
 description: >
-  Learn how to write a Vela template with loops and maps.
+  Example Go template with loops and slices.
 ---

 {{% alert color="note" %}}